Kpeeler51/NodeForum/README.md

 Website hosted at <https://bookforum-zog8.onrender.com>
 Hosted using a free account so may take extra time to start up after periods of inactivity.
+Serverside may take considerable time to start up, may require multiple refreshes of the clientside.

 * Enter homepage and click register or login.
 * Enter user info and click login or register.